Chris Graves

 As a journalist for 35 years, I have covered politics and potlucks, serial killers and killer storms.
 I have spent my career documenting human suffering and the human spirit.
 A word editor and a newsroom manager, I helped traditional newsrooms "go digital' in the early days and I continue to be energized by the future of local news and how technologies can deliver news to various audiences.

-I have worked as a reporter, assistant city editor and managing editor and newspaper columnist.
+I have worked as a reporter, assistant city editor, managing editor and newspaper columnist.
 I have worked in print, TV and public radio newsrooms.

 I documented Minneapolis’ most murderous years in the early 1990s.
 I covered spree killer Andrew Cunanan, who killed fashion designer Gianni Versace in 1997.
 My coverage of the child protection system was a catalyst for the state of Minnesota changing its law, allowing for certain juvenile court records to be open to the media for inspection.